Cholesterol Reducing Foods Fruits, Nuts

 - Choose whole wheat bread and pasta over white bread and pasta whenever possible.

-- Fruits and vegetables: Fruits and vegetables are low in cholesterol, saturated fat, and fibre.
+Fruits and vegetables: Fruits and vegetables are low in fat, saturated fat, and fibre.

 - Aim to eat five servings of fruits and vegetables per day.